Pasanlaksitha/Directory-File-Download/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-Still, this tool has some BUGs and Clash when working make sure to submit bug and appreciate you contribution with us
+Still, this tool has some BUGs and Clash when working make sure to submit bug and we appreciate you contribution with us

 ## License